p4535992/foundryvtt-mindmap/README.md

 ## License
 This module is licensed under [GNU LGPL v3](https://gitlab.com/moerills-fvtt-modules/Adnd5e/raw/master/LICENSE) and Foundry Virtual Tabletops [Limited License Agreement For Module Development](https://foundryvtt.com/article/license/).

-## Support the devlopment
-Want to help me devlop?
-Send a merge request on this gitlab or contact me on Discord (Moerill#7205).
-Want to support me in another way?
-Leave me some nice comments (e.g. on Discord), recommend this module to others and/or leave a donation over at my [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FYZ294SP2JBGS&source=url).